BDAthlon/2017-Triple_Helix-2/README.md

 --- as you see it is not finished --- if only we had one more day ---

-This is a project for the 2017 DBAthlon, IWBDA, Pittsburgh.
+This is a project by Iulia Gherman, James Scott-Brown and Margarita Kopniczky for the 2017 DBAthlon, IWBDA, Pittsburgh.